irods/irods_resource_plugin_s3/README.md

 -   When iRODS is using parallel transfer but each transfer part is less than S3_MPU_CHUNK, a cache file will be used
 -   The S3_MPU_THREADS setting is only used when flushing a cache file to S3.
 In streaming mode iRODS controls the number of transfer threads that are used.

-### Configure throttling in cacheless mode

-There are two cofiguration settings in the resource context that control throttling of requests to S3.
-This is to handle cases where the S3 server can't handle a temporarily increased workload either due to timeouts or connection constraints imposed by the S3 provider.

-*   `THROTTLE_THREAD_COUNT` - The maximum number of parallel transfer threads that can be writing to or reading from S3 simultaneously.
-If this is not set then throttling is disabled and all requests will go to S3.
-If this is set, once this is reached threads will wait.
-It is suggested that this be at least 120 if parallel transfers are enabled.
-*  `THROTTLE_TIMEOUT_MINUES` - This is the number of minutes threads will wait before giving up and erroring out.

-Both of these settings are only available in cacheless mode.

 ### Cache Rules When Using Cacheless Mode

 Care was taken to limit the use of a cache file when cacheless mode is enabled.
 However, there are scenarios where a cache file is required.
 The following explains when a cache file is required or when cacheless streaming is performed.